 7 Qualification of referenced organizations

-7.1 To ensure the continued quality of the ITU-T Recommendations, not only is it necessary to evaluate the document being proposed for normative reference, but it is also necessary for the study group or working party to consider the referenced organization according to the criteria set out in clauses 7.1.1, 7.1.2 and 7.1.3.
+7.1 To ensure the continued quality of the ITU-T Recommendations, it is necessary to evaluate the document being proposed for normative reference, but it is also necessary for the study group or working party to consider the referenced organization according to the criteria set out in clauses 7.1.1, 7.1.2 and 7.1.3.

 7.1.1 Qualification of the referenced organization according to Annex B should be conducted before considering a normative reference from that organization.
 If the referenced organization has already been qualified according to the criteria in Annex B (or previously to Recommendation ITU-T A.4 or Recommendation ITU-T A.6), the evaluation may not need to be repeated, and only a note of the result is required.